 “You were right about them tracking Plum’s phone.”

 “I knew it!
 Are you alright?
 Where are you now?”

 “I’m fine, they didn’t catch me.
 I found a good hiding place for the night.”

-Hiromi’s voice relaxed back into her usual bored, slightly irritated tone, “Well then why the are you waking me up again?
+Hiromi’s voice relaxed back into her usual bored, slightly irritated tone, “Then why the are you waking me up again?
 I just got back to sleep a few minutes ago.”

 “Sorry, I’m feeling a bit freaked out right now.
 I needed someone to talk to.
 The strangest thing happened.
-Plum called me and started I dunno…chanting.
-I have no idea what she was saying but it made me feel strange.
+Plum called me and started I don’t know…chanting.
+I have no idea what she was saying.
+It made me feel strange.
 I felt this…this…crawling sensation in my head.
 I would have passed out if I hadn’t dropped the phone.”